skippy76-gcloud/ccaas-web-headless-sdk-sample/README.md

 * [**Node.js**](https://nodejs.org/en/download/) (LTS version recommended)
 * [**npm**](https://www.npmjs.com/get-npm) (comes with Node.js)
-* [**CCAIP Instance**]: You must have an existing ccaip instance.
-At least one queue should be configured and integrated with a Dialogflow CX agent, and at least one human agent should be assigned to same queue.
-Make sure to note the queue ID, as it will be required in the SDK configuration as menuID.
+* [**CCAIP Instance**]: You must have a ccaip instance.
+At least one web queue should be configured, one human agent is assigned to the queue and direct access point with some label should be configured in that queue.
-* [**DFCX Agent**]: You can refer uploaded dfcx agent blob at [here](https://github.com/ayushbisaria/ccaip-headless-sdk-demo/blob/main/example/sample_dfcx_agent_zip/), restore it in your dfcx console and integrate it with ccai-platform web queue.
-This agent contains [samples of different ccaip custom payloads](https://cloud.google.com/contact-center/ccai-platform/docs/va-custom-payload) (like inline_buttons, content cards etc.) implemented within page intent routes.

 ## 🚀 Setup & Installation